Master Services Agreement

 - Termination of SOWs.

 (a) Termination by Client.
 Client may terminate SOW on written notice to Agency (i) if Agency fails to cure a material breach of this agreement within fifteen days of receiving written notice of the breach from Client; or (ii) for any other reason by paying all fees and approved expenses incurred prior to termination and the Early Termination Fee.

 (b) Termination by Agency.
 Agency may terminate an SOW on written notice to Client if Client fails to cure a material breach of this agreement within fifteen days of receiving written notice of the breach from Agency.
-Upon such termination, Client shall pay all and approved expenses incurred through the date of termination.(c) – Project Hold / Inactivity Fees.
+Upon such termination, Client shall pay any and all approved expenses incurred through the date of termination.(c) – Project Hold / Inactivity Fees.
 Agency may place an SOW on a Hold or Inactive list with written notice to a Client.
 If Client fails to respond within twenty days to any or all communications, including, but not limited to Acceptance of a Deliverable, by the Agency to the Client the project can be considered on Hold or Inactive.
 In the event a project gets put on the Hold or Inactivity List the Client is subject to a resumption fee of $5,000 or 25% of the total amount of the SOW, whichever is greater. (d) – Projects on Hold Terminated By Agency.
 Agency may terminate a project with Client in the event that a project is on the Hold or Inactivity list for one hundred and eighty days (180) after Client’s receipt of notification that the project or SOW is on the Hold or Inactivity list from Agency.
 In the event the Agency terminates a project that is on the Hold or Inactivity list, Client shall pay all fees and approved expenses incurred prior to termination and the Early Termination Fee.
 Any and all prepayments will not be refunded.